h5bp/Front-end-Developer-Interview-Questions/questions/css-questions.md

 * Have you ever used a grid system, and if so, what do you prefer?
 * Have you used or implemented media queries or mobile specific layouts/CSS?
 * Are you familiar with styling SVG?
+* What is an example of an pseduo-element?
 * Can you give an example of an `@media` property other than `screen`?
 * What are some of the "gotchas" for writing efficient CSS?
 * What are the advantages/disadvantages of using CSS preprocessors?